BrunoASMauricio/ProjectBase/README.md

 ## TODO

+Ordered by priority

 ### General
 - [X] Add abstraction similar to menu, but for multiple choice stuff (i.e. executable/test/project/single repo to manage operations)
+- [ ] Add "There have been errors, please check the logs at PATH" message for logged exceptions
+- [ ] Divide test results into their respective modules
+- [ ] Give warning if the same link (repository) has been checked out in different places
+- [ ] Add support for some documentation system (i.e. doxygen)
 - [ ] Add some statistics (i.e. baregit vs direct clone sizes and time delta between first and second project setups)
 - [ ] Revamp old "new repository" creation script
   - [ ] Automatically set as dependent of existing repos, and auto commit that change in them